deblasis/glazewm-ipc-client/README.md

 ## Why This Package Exists

 The official `glazewm-js` package only supports GlazeWM v2.x and earlier.
 GlazeWM v3.x introduced breaking changes to the IPC protocol that made the existing client incompatible.

+### Problems This Package Solves

+- **Connection Issues**: Previous clients would get stuck connecting with no error feedback
+- **Protocol Compatibility**: Implements the new WebSocket-based IPC protocol for GlazeWM v3.x
+- **Better Error Handling**: Provides clear error messages and debugging utilities
+- **Event System**: Adds proper event subscription matching the official package API

-This package implements the new protocol while maintaining a similar API for easy migration.
+This package implements the new protocol while maintaining a similar API for easy migration from the official v2.x client.

 ## License